atoptima/Coluna.jl/docs/src/man/decomposition.md

 You penalize the violation of the linking constraints in the objective function.
 You can then solve the blocks independently.

-The Dantzig-Wolfe reformulation gives raise to a master problem with an exponential number of variables.
+The Dantzig-Wolfe reformulation gives rise to a master problem with an exponential number of variables.
 Coluna dynamically generates these variables by solving the subproblems.
 It's the column generation algorithm.